rajansingh2206/Tweet_Analysis/README.md

 - See `analysis/plots/` for sample engagement and sentiment distributions.
 - See `analysis/signals.csv` for extracted features.

+> **Note:** The number of tweets collected depends on Twitter’s live hashtag activity and scraping constraints.
+If fewer tweets are available for a hashtag in a given 24-hour window, the script will collect as many as possible.
+This is a real-world limitation of public data sources.

 ## Contributing

 Contributions are welcome!
 Please open issues or submit pull requests.